 Here are a few tips to help you become an awesome inbound marketing agency client:

 Like any great relationship, you have to really get to know the other person.
 Your agency will be asking you a lot of questions.
 Ask them a few too.
 Ask your agency owner to tell you about their agency’s mission and values.
 Do they align with yours and what you want to achieve in your inbound marketing efforts?
-Ask your agency about their SEO strategy.
+Ask your agency about its SEO strategy.
 A few key questions will tell you about their knowledge, methods, and track record.
 Ask your agency how they will be reporting results to you.
 Ask them what kind of communication and frequency of communication you can expect.

 Evaluate whether or not you’ll be comfortable working closely with the agency owner or team they have assembled.
-If there is a disconnect and you find that you’re incompatible, it’s best to know that up front.
+If there is a disconnect and you find that you’re incompatible, it’s best to know that upfront.
 You can either work through it or terminate the relationship before it goes any further.
 You want to make sure you hire the right agency.

 It’s clear that inbound marketing, which includes content marketing, is lacking at most B2B companies.
 There is a real need for inbound marketing services.
 According to the Content Marketing Institute: